 NOISE – COWAY vs PHILIPS AIR PURIFIER

-Coway Sleek Pro AP1009 is the quietest air purifier you’ll find.
+Coway Airmega air purifiers are one of the quietest air purifier you’ll find.
 While running in its lowest fan speed, Coway is quieter than a whisper and records just 22 dB on the decibel meter.
 Even at max speed of the fan, Coway is still more silent than its Philips competitor.
-When running in Turbo mode, Coway Sleek Pro makes 45 dB noise, again superlative performance.
+When running in Turbo mode, Coway Airmega 200 makes 49 dB noise, again superlative performance.

 At Sleep mode, Philips AC2887 is even quieter than Coway.
 Compare 20.5 dB with 22 dB.
 Not even a leopard or dog can feel such a difference but still this Coway vs Philips air purifier post demands such little analysis.
 But, many Philips users complain of a knocking or a ticking sound at low fan speeds.
 This thing if happens for you can be quite distracting at night time.
 No such issues have been heard for Coway.